• Skip to primary navigation

 Because your speaker/AV does not support HDMI input, you need to use a converter to transfer the HDMI audio from the Chromecast to your speaker.

-Such a gadget usually is called HDMI audio extractor.
+Such a gadget is usually called an HDMI audio extractor.

 Why the $10 HDMI to VGA adapter is not a solution?

-If your speaker or AVR only support an analogue input, you may consider using the HDM to VGA adapter (with audio) that comes with many laptops.
-Most of such adapters have a 3.5mm stereo audio output jack.
+If your speaker or AVR only supports an analogue input, you may consider using the HDM to VGA adapter (with audio) that comes with many laptops.
+Most such adapters have a 3.5mm stereo audio output jack.

 What you need to do is to connect your speaker to this 3.5mm port (and forget about VGA things).

-If you do not have such an adapter in your desk, or the one you have does not have a 3.5mm jack, then you get one in most hardware shop for about $10.
+If you do not have such an adapter on your desk, or the one you have does not have a 3.5mm jack, then you get one in most hardware shops for about $10.

 But, those HDMI to VGA adapters/converters are not a good solution for two reasons: